Answered By: Clara Tran Last Updated: Mar 27, 2019 Views: 597

 The view contents information on the right hand side bar will indicate which pages the standard is on for the corresponding volume year.

 Stony Brook University does not have a current subscription to ASTM standards in print or online.
 We have older volumes in print in the library.
-To view the available volumes and years, go to the SBU Libraries homepage and click on the CATALOG link on the top left Search box.
+To view the available volumes and years, go to the SBU Libraries homepage and click on the CATALOG link below Search box, then click on STARS Catalog.
 On the search box on the next page, change the KEYWORD option to TITLE and type in "Annual Book of ASTM Standards".
 Click "Retrieve Catalog Item" and then click on the links next to HOLDING LOCATION to view our holdings.

 For more information on standards visit the Engineering Guide listed below.